Ari-Developer/LaravelResourceControllerCurd/readme.md

     3. Create Database into your phpmyadmin
     4. Setup .env with your database name, username & password
     5. Run command "php artisan migrate"
-    6. Run the project normally (not use port number)
+    6. Run the project normaly (not use port number)
 ```